 Cox's Orange Pippin is in flowering group 3.
 Cox's Orange Pippin is self-fertile and does not need a pollination partner, although fruiting may be improved if there is a compatible tree of a different variety nearby.
 Since it flowers in the middle of the blossom season it can be pollinated by most other apple trees.

-Cox's Orange Pippin generally performs better in the drier parts of the UK - including the south-east of course, but also the East Midlands, East Yorkshire and as far north as Edinburgh.
-It has a reputation for being a bit fussy, but in practice if you are in an area with low rainfall and reasonable sunshine hours you should be successful.
+Cox's Orange Pippin generally performs better in the drier parts of the UK - the South-east, East Midlands, East Yorkshire and as far north as Edinburgh.
+It has a reputation for being a bit fussy to grow, but in practice if you are in an area with low rainfall and reasonable sunshine hours you should be successful.

-Growers in wetter areas might want to consider Fiesta or Sunset, which are closely related and have similar flavour yet are much easier to grow.
+Growers in wetter areas might want to consider Fiesta or Sunset, which are closely related and have similar flavour but tolerate higher rainfall much better.

 Cox's Orange Pippin is somewhat unusual because it is available in both self-fertile and self-sterile forms - most of ours are the self-fertile form.
 In general we recommend that you try to have a nearby pollination partner as this will improve cropping.